jingqi-wu/jingqi-wu.github.io/_pages/cv.md

 * Sep.
 2022 – Jun.
 2023: Research Assistant - Chinese University of Hong Kong, Shenzhen
   * A Reinforcement Learning-Based Automatic Video Editing Method Using the Knowledge from the Vision-Language Model.
-  *	The algorithm integrates RL and VLMs to enhance general video editing beyond scene-specific methods
+  *	The algorithm integrates RL and VLMs to enhance general video editing beyond scene-specific methods.
   *	Developed software with Python to collect training data from multiple volunteers to train personalized models.
   *	Deployed the model on the Ubuntu server, and developed both server-side and client-side software with Python.
   *	Decode the monitor videos’ RTSP flows via IP addresses, allowing the server to control the client’s video window.

 * Jun.
 2022 – Sep.
 2022: Participant - Chinese University of Hong Kong, Shenzhen
-  * Development of reforming Autonomous Sailboat - Interest-Based Research Activity
+  * Development of reforming Autonomous Sailboat - Interest-Based Research Activity.
   *	With the Arduino platform (C++), accelerometers, and other sensors, the sailboat automatically adjusted its sailing direction.
   *	Flask for the front end, through a Wi-Fi module, allowed manual control of the sailboat's sail angle and motor speed.